garden-io/garden/docs/getting-started/quickstart.md

 cd quickstart-example
 ```

-### Step 3 — Deploy the project

-Now we can deploy the example project to an [ephemeral Kubernetes cluster](../k8s-plugins/ephemeral-k8s/README.md) provided by Garden.

-From inside the project directory, log in to the Garden dashboard by running the log in command from the dev console:
+Then login to Garden Cloud by running the login command from inside the project directory you just cloned:

 ```sh
 garden login
 ```

+### Step 3a — Deploy the project

+Now we can deploy the example project to our local Kubernetes cluster.
+If you don't have one, you can follow the [instructions here](../guides/install-local-kubernetes.md) to install one or simply hop to step 3b.

 Next, start the **dev console** by running: